OWRC/interpolants/sources/climate-data-service.md

 <br>

+`click on square in upper-left to bring to full screen` `clicking on sub-watershed will reveal statistics and offer link to the Climate Data Service`

 <iframe src="https://golang.oakridgeswater.ca/pages/swsmet.html" width="100%" height="400" scrolling="no" allowfullscreen></iframe>

 *4,238 ~10km² sub-watersheds delineated with their topological relationships defined, as shown by clicking any sub-watershed of lake.
 In addition to climate data, these sub-watersheds have been attributed with land use characteristics, elevations, etc.*